-Rate-Bite Fever is a bacterium spread by a bite from an infected rodent, contact with a dead rodent, or eating food or drinking water that is contaminated with rat feces.
-Early signs include fever, vomiting, headaches, and in some cases a distinctive rash.
+Rat-Bite Fever is a bacterium spread by a bite from an infected rodent, contact with a dead rodent, or eating food or drinking water that is contaminated with rat feces.
+Early signs include fever, vomiting, headaches, and, in some cases, a distinctive rash.
 If left untreated, it can be deadly.

-Tularemia is a bacterium spread by handling infected animal carcasses, being bitten by an infected insect, eating food or drinking water contaminated with rate feces, and breathing in bacteria.
+Tularemia is a bacterium spread by handling infected animal carcasses, being bitten by an infected insect, eating food or drinking water contaminated with rat feces, and breathing in bacteria.
 Symptoms depend on how the disease entered the body.
-If the bacteria was inhaled, common signs are chest pain, coughing, and trouble breathing.
-Ulcers and swollen lymph nodes are symptoms of a bite.
+If the bacterium was inhaled, common signs are chest pain, coughing, and trouble breathing.
+UIcers and swollen lymph nodes are symptoms of a bite.
 The disease is treatable with antibiotics.

 If you have a rodent infestation in your home, you and your family are at serious risk for disease.
-Call the professionals at Frame’s Pest Control to quickly and effectively Rodent Control and remove the problem before it becomes a threat.
+Call the professionals at Frame’s Pest Control for quick and effective rodent control.
+We will remove the problem before it becomes a threat.

-Contact us for a free estimate for your home or business.
+Contact us today for a free phone estimate.